 Can I get an early estimate of how much my project review might cost?

-The Districts can set up a pre-application meeting to help identify potential mitigation needs early and explain submittal requirements for complex projects.
+The Districts can set up a free pre-application meeting to help identify potential mitigation needs early and explain submittal requirements for complex projects.
 Contact Flood Control Director Bill Owen at 503.281.5675 ext.
-321 or email@example.com to set up a free pre-application meeting.
+321 or firstname.lastname@example.org to set up a free pre-application meeting.